azavea/raster-vision/docs/setup/index.rst

 Install individual pip packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Raster Vision is comprised of a required :mod:`rastervision.pipeline` package, and a number of optional plugin packages, as described in :ref:`codebase overview`.
+Raster Vision comprises a required :mod:`rastervision.pipeline` package, plus a number of optional plugin packages, as described in :ref:`codebase overview`.
 Each of these packages have their own dependencies, and can be installed individually.
 Running the following command:

 .. code-block:: console